ijgnd/anki__pdf_viewer_with_pdfjs/src/config.md

 see the description on https://ankiweb.net/shared/info/319501851.

-If the pdf file is not shown you might want to use the pdfjs version that was bundled as the default between 2021-05 and 2022-07.
-To do this change the setting `"pdf_js_version_used"` to `"mid_2021"`.

 This add-on includes a hack so that in pdfjs the colors of the pdf and the surrounding toolbar can be inverted (night mode).
 This has multiple flaws but I still use it because I really dislike looking at a bright white pdf